 Chicago-Kent College of Law, Institute of Design, Stuart School of Business, and Department of Psychology students have a different internship application process than students at Mies Campus.
 Please click on the links below to learn about the internship application processes for these schools.

-Students in the Armour College of Engineering, the College of Architecture, the College of Computing, and the Lewis College of Science & Letters will complete the application process listed on this page.
+Students in Armour College of Engineering, the College of Architecture, the College of Computing, and Lewis College of Science and Letters will complete the application process listed on this page.

 Experiential Learning @ Illinois Tech

 Experiential Learning, or “EL,” allows students to apply knowledge directly to experience outside of the academic setting; EL empowers students to learn by doing.
 At Illinois Tech, students may pursue various types of EL including internships, research opportunities, and much more!

 Internships are work commitments to an employer that last one semester or more.
 Internships give students the opportunity to get a feel for their industry of choice one semester at a time, although multi-term internships are also allowed.

 - Internships can be part-time or full-time—Students must enroll in academic courses each semester in the fall and spring to maintain full-time status and make progress toward their degrees, even if they are doing full-time experiences.

 - Internships only award administrative credit—Administrative credits allow students to maintain their full-time student status at the university but do not give academic credits toward a student’s degree program.